edriessen/quick_gaapi/README.md

 - `dimensions`: the list of dimensions you want to import (max.
 9) - full list [here](https://developers.google.com/analytics/devguides/reporting/core/dimsmets).
 - `split_dates`: boolean.
 If true each day in your date range is queries seperately and merged into a data frame later on.
 - `group_by` (optional): if you enable `split_dates` you can group the data on a dimension of choice.
 Especially handy when you're not include the date in your export.
+- `dimensionFilterClauses` (optional): filter data based on dimensions if required.

 ## Export to Excel